Evita (1996 film): Principal photography

 The film's production in Argentina was met with controversy and sparked significant media attention.
 The cast and crew faced protests over fears that the project would tarnish Eva's image.
-Members of the Peronist Party launched a hate campaign, condemning the film's production, Madonna and Parker.
-Evita also prompted the Government of Argentina to produce their own film, Eva Perón: The True Story (1996), to counter any misconceptions or inaccuracies caused by the film.
+Members of the Peronist Party launched a hate campaign, condemning the film's production, Madonna, and Parker.
+Evita also prompted the government of Argentina to produce its own film, Eva Perón: The True Story (1996), to counter any misconceptions or inaccuracies caused by the film.
 In response to the controversy surrounding the project, the production held a press conference in Buenos Aires on February 6, 1996.

 Principal photography began on February 8, 1996, with a budget of $55 million.
 Production designer Brian Morris constructed 320 different sets.
 Costume designer Penny Rose was given special access to Eva's wardrobe in Argentina, and she modeled her own costume designs after Eva's original outfits and shoes.
-She clothed 40,000 extras in period dresses.
-The production used more than 5,500 costumes from 20 costume houses located in Paris, Rome, London, New York City, San Francisco, Los Angeles, Buenos Aires, and Budapest as well as 1,000 military uniforms.
-Madonna's wardrobe included 85 costume changes, 39 hats, 45 pairs of shoes, and 56 pairs of earrings.
-She broke the Guinness World Record for "Most Costume Changes in a Film".
+The costume department numbered 72 people, in the UK, Argentina, and Hungary.
+In total they clothed 40,000 extras in period dress, using over 5,500 costumes from 20 costume houses located in Paris, Rome, London, New York City, San Francisco, Los Angeles, Buenos Aires, and Budapest, including 1,000 military uniforms.
+Madonna's wardrobe involved 85 costume changes, mostly made in London by a team led by cutter Annie Hadley.
+These looks were finished off with 39 hats from milliner Sean Barrett, 45 pairs of shoes, and 56 pairs of earrings.
+The chief hairstylist, Martin Samuel, designed 42 different hairstyles for her.
+For Evita, Madonna broke the Guinness World Record for "Most Costume Changes in a Film".

 Filming began in Buenos Aires with scenes depicting Eva's childhood in 1936.
 Locations included Los Toldos, the town of Junín, where Eva was raised, and Chivilcoy, where her father's funeral was held.
 On February 23, 1996, Menem arranged a meeting with Parker, Madonna, Pryce and Banderas, and granted the crew permission to film in the Casa Rosada shortly before they were scheduled to leave Buenos Aires.
 On March 9, the production filmed the musical number "Don't Cry for Me Argentina" there, utilizing 4,000 extras for two days.
 Filming in Buenos Aires concluded after five weeks.

 The cast and crew then moved to Budapest, Hungary, where 23 locations were used for scenes set in Buenos Aires.
 The production spent two days re-enacting Eva's state funeral, which required 4,000 extras to act as citizens, police officials and military personnel.
 The filmmakers shot exterior scenes outside of the St. Stephen's Basilica, but were denied access to film inside the building.
 For the musical numbers "Your Little Body's Slowly Breaking Down" and "Lament", Parker had Madonna and Pryce record the songs live on set, due to the emotional effort required from their performances.
 After five weeks of shooting in Hungary, the remainder of filming took place on sound stages at Shepperton Studios in England.
-Principal photography concluded on May 30, 1996, after 84 days of filming.
+Principal photography concluded on May 30, 1996 after 84 days of filming.